QuentinRo/CLD1-STACK-WEB/php.md

 ```

 ## Automaticly start PHP-fpm
-Just type this to automaticly start php-fpm wen your server starts.
+Just type this to automatically start php-fpm when your server starts.
 ```bash
 sudo systemctl enable php7.0-fpm
 # IF you dont want to restart your system, type this to start php now.